vicoslab/dis_tutorial6/README.md

 #### Development of Inteligent Systems, 2024

 This exercise will show a few examples of how to use the [Point Cloud Library (PCL)](https://pointclouds.org/) and OpenCV to extract information from the RGBD camera.
 The PCL project contains a large number of [tutorials](https://pcl.readthedocs.io/projects/tutorials/en/master/) demonstrating how to use the library.
-From the code in this tutorial you can extrapolete how to use the PCL library in ROS2.
-For out purposes, the tutorials on PointCloud [segmentation](https://pcl.readthedocs.io/projects/tutorials/en/master/#segmentation) are the most relevant.
+From the code in this tutorial you can extrapolate how to use the PCL library in ROS2.
+For our purposes, the tutorials on PointCloud [segmentation](https://pcl.readthedocs.io/projects/tutorials/en/master/#segmentation) are the most relevant.
 The given examples use the RANSAC algorithm to find planes and cylinders, and extract the inliers.

 ## Plane segmentation

-For many different tasks, segmenting the ground plane, or finding other dominant planes in a point cloud is importaint.
+For many different tasks, segmenting the ground plane, or finding other dominant planes in a point cloud is important.
 This is implemented in the `planes.cpp` node.
 After building the package, you can run it with:
 ```
 ros2 run dis_tutorial6 planes
 ```

 ## Cylinder segmentation
-Please note that the given node fits a cillynder to every pointcloud it recieves.
+Please note that the given node fits a cylinder to every pointcloud it recieves.
 It should be used to find the accurate position of a cylinder, but it is not reliable as a cylinder detector.
 It can be used, but you need to filter out the false detections.

 First we transform the ROS2 message to a PCL pointcloud, and then to a type appropriate for processing:
 ```